BlakeDavison/Pheramore_Code_Challenge/readme.txt

 CREATE DATABASE test;
 You will also need a user for this db with the user name test and the password asdf.

-The way that race and religion are optional is to pass an empty string.
+The way that race and religion are optional is to pass an empty string as a form would.

 The pictures will upload to an uploads folder, as there is no front end I cannot store the current user, and as such cannot store it with a reference to the user, but if I could I would just store an email reference and a file path.